 This post includes affiliate links.

-I am currently really into crocheting lots of Tunisian Crochet projects using several different stitches.
-As I am using them I realize that not many people have ever seen these stitches before.
+Currently, I am really into crocheting a lot of Tunisian Crochet projects using several different stitches.
+As I am using them, I realize that not many people have ever seen these stitches before.
 So I decided to start a Tunisian Crochet Stitch Collection.

 So for the Tunisian Full stitch, the first row is the Tunisian Simple Crochet stitch as it counts as the foundation row, but then you start crocheting the second row using the Tunisian Full Stitch.
 It works up pretty quick and is very easy.

-It starts out that you use a Clover’s Interchangeable crochet hooks and you crochet loops unto the crochet hook for the entire row which looks like knitting and then you work your way back which seems like the crocheting part of Tunisian Crochet.
+It starts out that you use a Clover’s Interchangeable crochet hooks and you crochet loops onto the crochet hook for the entire row which looks like knitting and then you work your way back which is like the crocheting part of Tunisian Crochet.

-In case you need some more inspiration or are curious about other Tunisian crochet stitch patterns I have tutorials for, please check out these ones:
+In case you need some more inspiration or are curious about other Tunisian crochet stitch patterns I have tutorials for, please check these out:

 The Most Important Part of all: Crochet Tunisian Full Stitch Tutorial

 So first, make a chain in any number you wish.
 The amount of chains is equal to the number of loops you will need to count on your hook when crocheting the Tunisian Full stitch.

 Next, crochet 1 row using the Tunisian Simple Crochet Stitch.